-As a consequence of NCF working within Regulated Activity it is required to have robust safeguarding policies and procedures to ensure the protection of all children, young people and adults at risk.
+As a consequence of NCF working within Regulated Activity (click here for information about what is a Regulated Activity) it is required to have robust safeguarding policies and procedures to ensure the protection of all children, young people and adults at risk.
 To ensure that NCF meets that duty - and as part of a proactive, integrated and consistent approach to safeguarding - the organisation has developed this Safeguarding Handbook.
 This Safeguarding Handbook brings together all elements of NCF's safeguarding policies, procedures, processes, codes of practice and best practice guidance.
 This Safeguarding Handbook not only provides the essential information required of an organisation working within regulated activity, it will also help every person working at NCF ensure that they are fully compliant with safeguarding best practice - and in being compliant, you will be fulfilling your responsibility of protecting all children, young people and adults at risk from harm.